MicrosoftDocs/azure-docs/articles/virtual-machines/trusted-launch-portal.md

     sudo mokutil –import <path to public key.der>
     ```
 4. Reboot the machine from Azure Serial Console by typing `sudo reboot`.
 A 10 second countdown will begin.
 6. Press up or down key to interrupt the countdown and wait in UEFI console mode.
-If the timer is not interrupted booting process continues and all the MOK changes are lost.
+If the timer is not interrupted, the bootprocess continues and all of the MOK changes are lost.
 7. Select the appropriate action from the MOK utility menu.
 :::image type="content" source="media/trusted-launch/mok-mangement.png" alt-text="Screenshot showing the available options on the MOK management menu in the serial console.":::